dalong123/consumer-driven-contracts/consumers/webshop/README.markdown

 `bower install`.
 The `npm install` command also runs `bundler install` to get the required Ruby code.

-To test: `npm test` (this starts and stops the Ruby `pact-mock-service`, alternatively start it up yourself somewhere and run `gulp test`).
-The pact is generated in `tmp/pacts`.
+To test: `npm test`, or `gulp test`, depending on your preference.
+Gulp will start and stop the pact mock service, the pact is generated in `.tmp/pacts`.

 You can upload this to your Pact Broker, for now by hand.
 Using the excellent [httpie](https://github.com/jkbrzt/httpie):